 For the invisible finish technique, complete the last stitch of your pattern.
 Snip your yarn, leaving a tail long enough for sewing.
 Pull the loop on your hook, drawing the snipped yarn tail free.
-Next, thread the yarn tail onto your needle; skip the next stitch and bring your yarn tail through both loops of the following stitch.
-Bring your yarn tail through the back loop of the last stitch of your final crochet round, pulling until you’ve created a v that is comparable in size to the rest of your stitches.
+Next, thread the yarn tail onto your needle and bring it through both loops of the stitch following the next stitch.
+Bring your yarn tail through the back loop of the last stitch of your final round, pulling until you’ve created a v that is comparable in size to the rest of your stitches.
 Weave your yarn tail on the backside of your piece to secure.

 Now let’s get started!

 Head & Body (beginning at the top, with white yarn):

 Rnd 3: 1sc then 2sc in the next st, rep (18)

 Rnd 4: 2sc then 2sc in the next st, rep (24)

 Rnd 5: 3sc then 2sc in the next st, rep (30)

 Rnd 6-10: 1sc in each st (30)

 (Add your safety eyes between rounds 3 & 4 with 3 sts between)

 Rnd 11: 3sc then 2tog, rep (24)